Module key_def

 compare

-(tuple_1, tuple_2) Compare the key fields of tuple_1 to the key fields of tuple_2.
-This is a tuple-by-tuple comparison so users do not have to write code which compares a field at a time.
+.
+It is a tuple-by-tuple comparison so users do not have to write code that compares one field at a time.
 Each field’s type and collation will be taken into account.
-In effect it is a comparison of extract_key(tuple_1) with extract_key(tuple_2).
+In effect it is a comparison ofextract_key(tuple_1)

 Example: